Self-Publishing Companies' Book Marketing Services: What You Need to Know

 Unless specifically stated and offered by the self-publishing company, making your book available to and through book distribution channels does not include any proactive sales efforts to get your book into bookstores or libraries.
 I have seen some companies who will offer that service, but for a usually hefty fee.

-As a side note, if you use a more DIY self-publishing platform such as Amazon Createspace or Ingram Spark, and you want to make your book available to and through bookstores and libraries, it’s typically a simple click to enable expanded distribution.
+As a side note, if you use a more DIY self-publishing platform such as Amazon KDP or Ingram Spark, and you want to make your book available to and through bookstores and libraries, it’s typically a simple click to enable expanded distribution.
 But remember that this doesn’t mean it will be physically available or promoted in any of these places.

 So when a self-publishing company says they'll make your book available through popular retail channels, it's not a unique benefit.
 It's available through many self-publishing options and companies.